ansys/openapi-common/doc/source/index.rst

 Background
 ----------
 A widely used standard for HTTP REST-style APIs is the OpenAPI standard, formerly known as Swagger.
-The Open API Common library is designed to be used alongside code generation tools to produce client libraries for HTTP APIs.
+The OpenAPI Common library is designed to be used alongside code generation tools to produce client libraries for HTTP APIs.